Should I wear a mask outside? Experts weigh in on scenarios.

 Large crowds are risky, even outdoors, Sax says.

-If you’re watching a game or attending a concert, you’ll likely be around many other people for an extended period of time and should wear a mask.
+If you’re watching a game or attending a concert, you’ll likely be around many other people for an extended period of time and should wear a mask because you can’t know their vaccination status.
 Keep in mind that people at games and concerts are typically yelling or cheering loudly, Marr says, actions that may forcefully expel larger amounts of potentially infectious particles into the air.

 Guests at outdoor weddings also should consider staying masked unless they can be seated at a safe distance, Marr says.